CyboBrown/SimpolPhotoEditor/README.md

-To run the program, move the following in the same directory:
+To run the program, put the following in the same directory:

 * AForge.Video.DirectShow.dll
 * AForge.Video.dll